Personal Injury Lawyers

 Serving Spring Hill, Columbia, Brentwood and Williamson County, TN

 Laws against speeding exist to protect the public.
 Unfortunately, drivers exceed the speed limit all of the time, despite the threat of high fines and almost-certain increases in auto insurance premiums if they are caught.
 Often, those speeding drivers cause accidents.
-When a speed-related or reckless driving accident results in injury or wrongful death, Story, Abernathy, Campbell, Ashworth, Yarbrough, and Hudson, An Association of Attorneys, champions the rights of victims and their families.
+When a speed-related or reckless driving accident results in injury or wrongful death, Story, Abernathy, Campbell, Ashworth, McGill, and Walters, An Association of Attorneys, champions the rights of victims and their families.

 Why speeds are regulated